stephenberry/glaze/docs/rpc/repe-rpc.md

 ## Registering Multiple Objects with `glz::merge`

 By default, when you register an object with `server.on(obj)`, the root path `""` returns that object's JSON representation.
-If you call `server.on()` multiple times with different objects, only the last registered object will be returned at the root path `""`.
+If you call `server.on()` multiple times with different objects, the last registered object will be returned at the root path `""`.
+Each service's member endpoints are all registered regardless.

 To combine multiple objects into a single merged view at the root path, use `glz::merge`: